Study of the U.S. Institutes

 Timeline

-Deadline for submission of applications for summer 2025 will be announced in Fall 2024.
+Deadline for submission of applications for summer 2025 in November 4, 2024.
 Incomplete applications and applications received after that deadline will not be considered.

 Application flow